CybersecurityPaladin/SOC-L1-questions/README.md

 is a vulnerability where an attacker can make the application include and read local files on the server by manipulating file path input.

 <ins>**51: (WAF) Web Application Firewall**</ins>
-protect web application by filtering and monitoring HTTP traffic between a web application and the Internet.
+protect web application by managing HTTP/S traffic between a web app and the Internet.

 <ins>**52: Encoding, Hashing, Encryption**</ins>
 **Encoding:** the process of converting data or information into a specific format (ASCII, URL) for efficiency.